-would result in the sum of the Share, Etc. ownership ratio of the purchaser and that of its Special Interested Parties being 20% or higher.

-- (c) An agreement or other activity by the person with one or more other shareholders of the Company whereby the person would become a Joint-Holder of the shares held by the other shareholder(s) and which would result in the sum of the Shareholding Ratio of the person and that of the other shareholder(s) being 20% or higher. - (d) An activity by the person with one or more other shareholders of the Company whereby a relationship would be established between the person and the other shareholder(s) where one substantially controls the other, or both parties are placed under common control, or the person and the other shareholder(s) are to act jointly or in cooperation, and which would result in the sum of the Shareholding Ratio of the person and that of the other shareholder(s) being 20% or higher.
+- (a) A purchase of or other activity to obtain Shares, Etc.1 of the Company2 which would result in the purchaser's Shareholding Ratio3 being 20% or higher. - (b) A purchase of or other activity to obtain Shares, Etc.4 issued by the Company5 which would result in the sum of the Share, Etc. ownership ratio6 of the purchaser and that of its Special Interested Parties7 being 20% or higher. - (c) An agreement or other activity by the person with one or more other shareholders of the Company whereby the person would become a Joint-Holder8 of the shares held by the other shareholder(s) and which would result in the sum of the Shareholding Ratio of the person and that of the other shareholder(s) being 20% or higher. - (d) An activity by the person with one or more other shareholders of the Company whereby a relationship would be established between the person and the other shareholder(s) where one substantially controls the other, or both parties are placed under common control, or the person and the other shareholder(s) are to act jointly or in cooperation, and which would result in the sum of the Shareholding Ratio of the person and that of the other shareholder(s) being 20% or higher.